seisman/academic-homepage/content/project/inner-core-boundary/index.md

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
   focal_point = ""

+  # Show image only in page previews?
+  preview_only = true
 +++

 The Earth's solid inner core grows from the solidification of the liquid